 Under A.2.1 of the Code Provisions, the roles of chairman and chief executive officer should be separate and should not be performed by the same individual.
-Concurrently, Mr. Lin Zhiqiang is the chairman of the Board and Ms. Yan Xiaotong is the chief executive officer of the Company.
+Concurrently, Mr. Lin Zhiqiang is the chairman of the Board and the chief executive officer of the Company.